AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/errors.md

 If you are not using any of the wrapper libraries but concerned that your application might trigger concurrent interactive requests, you should check if any other interaction is in progress prior to invoking an interaction in your token acquisition method.
 You can achieve this by implementing a global application state or a broadcast service etc. that emits the current MSAL interaction status via [MSAL Events API](./events.md).

-❌ The following example may throw this error because the `acquireTokenPopup` in the **catch** block does not check if there is another interaction taking place at the moment:
+❌ The following example will throw this error because the `acquireTokenPopup` in the **catch** block does not check if there is another interaction taking place at the moment:

 ```javascript
 async function myAcquireToken(request) {